 52.013 Currant Clearwing female, one of five at Skircoat Green allotments, June 18th 07.
 It occured annually here from 2007 onwards in very small numbers, in some years just one was noted.
 We took on the plot in 2006 and I made sure there were a few currant bushes around in the hope of attracting this species and lo and behold two years later I was getting one or two on my own patch.

 52.013 Currant Clearwing male on red currant at Skircoat Green allotments, June 18th 07.
-Although honorary macros they are quite small moths an easily overlooked.
+Although honorary macros they are quite small moths and easily overlooked.
 The males have four yellow bands on the abdomen and the females three.

 54.009 Narrow-bordered Five-spot Burnet larvae and cocoon on Tag Loop, Cromwell Bottom on May 17th 2011.
 Vast armies of burnet moth larvae ascend any available vegetation at this time of year to spin their papery pupal cocoons.